 This British project depicts an elderly retiree couple before and after the nuclear attack.
 The couple try to get through the situation by referring to real-life pamphlets distributed by the government on how to survive an attack, but it never goes well as the couple slowly gets trapped in the radiation poisoning.
 What makes this film more disturbing is that it’s a cartoon!

 2. Threads (1984)

 Nuclear exchange is shown in the most graphic and realistic way one can imagine.
-It is the first film ever tries to show the ‘Nuclear Winter’ in which a ruined planet makes farming difficult, depleted ozone layer increases cancer rates, and the population of the planet goes down to the early Dark Ages.
-What an all out nuclear exchange would seem like, this film tries to show that.
+It is the first film ever to try to show the ‘Nuclear Winter’ in which a ruined planet makes farming difficult, depleted ozone layer increases cancer rates, and the population of the planet goes down to the early Dark Ages.
+What an all-out nuclear exchange would seem like, this film tries to show that.

 Read More: Best Movies Set in Paris Ever

 Stanley Kubrick adapted the idea of all-out war between the Soviet Union and the United States.
 He tried to depict how the nuclear exchanges would eventually lead to global destruction, which to him appeared “amusing” .
 This masterpiece is one of the best war satires of all time.
 What would happen if the US launches a nuclear attack against the Soviets, how are they gonna spend the final hours in the Pentagon, how the President and others would try to control the situation?

 The movie is replete with sarcasm and intended pun.
 My personal favourite line is, Peter calling the Russian President to explain about the attack, “Dimitri, well, it seems we went and did a silly thing…”

 Read More: Best Movies About Lolita Complex of All Time